isoft-linux/molly/README.md

 # Molly

-The Qt frontend for partclone and dd.
+The Qt frontend for partclone and ghost.

 ## Build and Install

 ```
 git submodule init
 git submodule update --remote --rebase